DoraG92/CV/README.md

 #### Problem Solver

 I consider myself to be quite a good problem solver!
-I have to have a keen sense of observation, strong analytical skills, patience, and a good dose of creativity.
+I have a keen sense of observation, strong analytical skills, patience, and a good dose of creativity.
 I'm tipically the one people come to when they have a problem, big or small.
 And whether it's a technical issue, a personal crisis, or just a simple question, I'm always ready to jump in and find a solution.
 I might not always have all the answers, but I'm not afraid to admit it, and I'll go the extra mile to find themm, and sometimes the answer is a google search away, so hey I guess I'll do good as a software developer!

 ## Education